MEF-GIT/MEF-LSO-Sonata-SDK/documentation/productApi/troubleTicket/MEF W124 - LSO Cantata and LSO Sonata Trouble Ticket Management API - Developer Guide.md

         </tr><tr>
             <td>relatedEntity*</td>
             <td><a href="#T_RelatedEntity">RelatedEntity</a>[]</td>
-            <td>An entity that is related to the Incident such as a service, a product, etc. The entity which the Incident is associated with.</td>
+            <td>A set of identifiers of the Products on which the Incident could have an impact on the normal operation.</td>
             <td>Product Identifier</td>
         </tr><tr>
             <td>relatedIssue</td>